fusion-energy/neutronics-workshop/tasks/task_01_cross_sections/README.md

 ## Task 1 - Cross sections

-Please allow X minutes for this task.
+Please allow 25 minutes for this task.

-Expected outputs from this task are also in the [presentation]().
+Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/2).

-Short task description?

-Maybe put a small list of instructions to what notebooks to use?

-Maybe put learning outcomes here too??
+In this task you will be using OpenMC to plot interaction cross sections for isotopes, elements and materials.
+You will also see how Doppler broadening affects neutron interaction cross sections.

 **Learning Outcomes**

-- How OpenMC can be used to plot cross-sectional data for a variety of fusion-relevant interactions, e.g. (n,2n), (n,Xt).
+- OpenMC can be used to plot interaction cross sections for specific isotopes, elements and materials.
-- Reaction probabilities vary for each isotope depending on the energy of the neutron.
+- Reaction probabilities vary depending on the energy of the neutron.
-- Cross sections can be plotted for specific isotopes, elements and full materials.
 - Beryllium 9 has the lowest threshold energy for neutron multiplication reactions.
 - Lithium 6 has the highest probability of producing tritium at low neutron energies.
-- Understand that lithium enrichment increases tritium production from low energy neutrons.
+- Lithium-6 enrichment increases tritium production from low energy neutrons.
+- The relative motion of colliding nuclei causes Doppler broadening of resonance peaks in interaction cross sections.